 JL: Texas is energy.
 Texas is the capital of the energy industry across the world.
 Even laws, contracts, and operations used in Saudi Arabia rely on the war-tested laws, contracts, and operations in the oil and gas space that were developed and refined in Texas.

 Rebecca Chaikin, partner, Houston: Since the Bankruptcy Court for the Southern District of Texas adopted the complex case procedures, the court has become an extremely attractive venue for “mega” cases (i.e., chapter 11 cases with $100 million or more of debt).
-In the last year, it has been at or near the top of venues with the most complex cases filed.
+There were more complex cases filed in that venue in January 2023 than in all of 2022 combined.

 CA: What trends have you noticed in the Texan legal market over the past few years?